rollasoul/plant_midi_beta/README.md

 ### plant side (Feather Huzzah, Raspberry Pi, Govee BLE lightbulb)
 * get the hardware according to [this tutorial](https://github.com/electricityforprogress/BiodataSonificationBreadboardKit/blob/master/BiodataBreadboardArduinoKit_v01.pdf), assemble it
-* FEATHER HUZZAH ESP8266: download the [esp8266 plant socket repo](https://github.com/rollasoul/plant_midi_esp8266_beta), open it in ARDUINO IDE and flash your feather with it (handles sensing of plant and websockets)
+* FEATHER HUZZAH ESP8266: download the [esp8266 plant socket repo](https://github.com/rollasoul/plant_midi_esp8266_beta), open it in ARDUINO IDE and flash your feather with it (handles sensing of plant and communication between remote server, feather huzzah and sensor on plant)
-* RASPBERRY PI: git clone the [govee-lights BLE repo](https://github.com/Freemanium/govee_btled), add the [pi-client python script](https://gist.github.com/rollasoul/54bfd4a7ac1e64432e1da83ece3d16b1) to the folder (modify lamp mac-address and remote server-ip before running)
+* RASPBERRY PI: git clone the [govee-lights BLE repo](https://github.com/Freemanium/govee_btled), add the [pi-client python script](https://gist.github.com/rollasoul/54bfd4a7ac1e64432e1da83ece3d16b1) to the folder, in the script modify lamp mac-address and remote server-ip to your settings before running (handles communication between remote server, pi and BLE-lights)

 ## TODO